 When asked in an interview about Penal Substitutionary Atonement, Hart not only claimed that the ideas is ‘absolutely absent from the New Testament’, but stated:

 “…even if [Penal Substitutionary Atonement] were found there, could one believe it?
 Why would one believe it?
 It’s a very strange belief isn’t it? …the entire picture is based on a series of irrational and arbitrary connections eventuating in an act of meaningless cruelty.”

 Here is a Greek philosopher seeking wisdom.
-Even if a doctrine is found in the Bible it ought to be rejected if it transgresses the moral, metaphysical, and logical standards of human beings.
+Even if a doctrine is found in the Bible, if it transgresses the moral, metaphysical, and logical standards of human beings then Hart believes it ought to be rejected.
 Hart is so ‘wise’ that God himself is not allowed to challenge his ‘unanswerable’ logic.

 I can only conclude that, for Hart, the height of theological revelation is not Scripture, but the work of Gregory of Nyssa.
 Christianity’s foundational prophet is not Moses, but Plato.
 Its most theologically seminal Apostle is not Paul of Tarsus (with his doctrines of grace, righteousness, and the inclusion of the gentiles), but Origen of Alexandria with his allegorical interpretation and speculative metaphysical thought.
 Jesus did not so much come to fulfill the promises of God contained in Israel’s Scripture as to reveal a doctrine of Being, best explained in terms of Greek Philosophy, and already known to virtually all religions through mystical experience.
 This is not biblical Christianity.